woojc95/telegrambot/README.md

 # telegrambot
 hiveup

-The Python resource is for @hiveup_bot telegram bot.
+The Python resource is for @hiveup_bot telegram bot.\n

-The bot provides the latest Stock Price and Info from the ticker symbol provided by the user.
-Secondary purpose is to provide the latest Market Wrap and Finance Articles from hive-up.com
+The bot provides the latest Stock Price and Info from the ticker symbol provided by the user.\n Secondary purpose is to provide the latest Market Wrap and Finance Articles from hive-up.com\n

-Resources / Libraries / APIs involve:
+Resources / Libraries / APIs involve:\n
-Yahoo Finance
+Yahoo Finance \n
-Google Drive Autho
+Google Drive Autho\n
-RSS Feed
+RSS Feed\n

 Command List:
 '/' to show stock info